pkrouse/VRSharedModeDemo/README.md

 # VRSharedModeDemo
 Fusion demo of shared mode in VR.
+Unity 2021.3.30f1

 This has an involved scheme for keeping the avatar up to date, including the fingers on the hands.
 The project works OK